-We expect to spend \$250,000 in capital expenditures over the next 12 months.
+Depending on our cash position, we may spend \$250,000 in capital expenditures over the next 12 months.
 These capital expenditures will be allocated across growth initiatives including expansion of Aspen's call center activities, academic courseware development and further improvements in Aspen's technology infrastructure.
-Depending on management's efforts to realize efficiencies in technology development and the amount of capital raised, our capital expenditures may be less than anticipated.
+Depending on management's efforts to realize efficiencies in technology development, our capital expenditures may be less than anticipated.